 Asteroid tracking

 Keeping an eye on known asteroids is important for planetary defence.
 Tracking their trajectory so we know if they become 'potentially hazardous objects' that could collide with the Earth.
-Using the transmit capability at the Canberra Deep Space Communication Complex (CDSCC), that CSIRO manages for NASA, and collaborating with the Jet Propulsion Laboratory (JPL), University of NSW and University of Tasmania we've successfully detected radar echoes from a number of near-Earth asteroids, helping refine knowledge of their orbits and characteristics such as their rotation rate.
+Using the transmit capability at the Canberra Deep Space Communication Complex (CDSCC), that CSIRO manages for NASA, and collaborating with the Jet Propulsion Laboratory (JPL), University of NSW and University of Tasmania we've successfully detected radar echoes from more than 40 near-Earth asteroids, helping refine knowledge of their orbits and characteristics such as their rotation rate.

 As the only bi-static radar system in the southern hemisphere, we have an important role for the close approaches of asteroids in the southern skies.